Nick-Damico/JavaScript-Techdegree-Project-3-Pagination/README.md

   This avoids the error `Access to Script at './Pagination/pagination-filter/js/App.js' from origin 'null' has been blocked by CORS policy: Invalid response.
 Origin 'null' is therefore not allowed access.`

-  Start Server with: `We could easily start a web server by using python: python -m SimpleHTTPServer 8000`
+  Start Server with: `python -m SimpleHTTPServer 8000`

 ## Requirements